yizhong187/CVWO/README.md

      - 'description': new description of subforum
      - 'photoURL': new link to cover photo of subforum
    - Response: Confirmation of subforum creation.

+3. List users
+   - Description: Retrieve a list of all users.
+   - Method: 'GET'
+   - Endpoint: '/users'
+   - Response: A list of all users.